dangarmat/dangarmat.github.io/_posts/2018-06-12-NHL-Goalies.md

 ```
 ![goalies18](/images/goalies18.png)

-Names of netminders low in terms of PC1 for their cluster are colored red - perhaps we will see less of them.
-On the other hand, names of those on the upper end of their cluster in terms of PC1 are colored green.
+Names of netminders low in terms of GP for their cluster are colored red - perhaps we will see less of them.
+On the other hand, names of those on the upper end of their cluster in terms of GP are colored green.
 Plotting GP on the x-axis shows just how much games played explains most of the variation in these numerical data.

 I think I really want to do some hierarchical clustering analysis (HCA) on this.
 And see what's going on at the deeper level.